versioned/versioned-admin/README.md

 ## Backlog (Sprint)

-* Same error message handling in DataForm as in ModelsForm

-* Fetch and show relationships in DataList

 * Support relationships in DataForm
   Need search for this?
   Check out contentful and others

+* Show version history or changelog on the DataEdit page

+* Same error message handling in DataForm as in ModelsForm

+* Fetch and show relationships in DataList

 * ModelsList
   * Move to homepage?